WICG/indexed-db-observers/EXPLAINER.md

 }
 ```

 By default, the observer is given the keys of changed items in all object stores it's listening to, and no transaction is created for the observe callback.
+The observer __always observes the object stores that the transaction was created with__ (object stores returned by `IDBTransaction.objectStoreNames`).

 More explanation of each option: